JizKadasha/test/README.md

 Please check \_\_tests\_\_/permutations.

-Tests are writted with use of Jest.
+Tests are written with use of Jest.
 For running tests:

 ```
 npm i